StatisMike/shiny.quetzio/README.md

 ### Survey configuration

-You can configure your survey widely, using many of the features native to the used shiny inputs.
+You can configure your survey widely using many of the features native to the used *Shiny* inputs.

 #### Universal parameters: